Tskk-dev/CatpPUPSIS/README.md

 Distributed under the [MIT](https://choosealicense.com/licenses/mit/) License.
 See [LICENSE](LICENSE) for more information.

 ## Acknowledgments
-### Original Author
-I would like to express my gratitude to my girlfriend for teaching me how to create this extension and for her valuable suggestions that helped improve its UI.
-You can follow her at [krislette](https://github.com/krislette).

 ### Fork Author
 I was bored one day and and this repository popped up on my facebook feed, a few hours later and I had a working port of the theme that i liked, special thanks to @feiryrej for doing most of the website reverse engineering.

 ## Contact
 For any inquiries regarding the original project, please contact @feiryrej at their [email](rejinimikasi06@gmail.com) or open an issue in their original repo.

 For any inquiries regarding THIS fork specifically, please do not bug the original author.
 File an issue report within THIS repository.